clicknium/clicknium-docs/doc/concepts/vscode/project_management.md

 ![project structure](../../img/create_project_1.png)

-1. **app.py**:a python file where the main function is the execution entry of the project.
+1. **app.py**: a Python file where the main function is the execution entry of the project.
    ![project appyy](../../img/create_project_apppy.png)

-2. **clicknium.yaml**:configuration file where you can configure python version, python packages, project entry file and locator store references, etc for the project.
+2. **clicknium.yaml**: configuration file where you can configure Python version, Python packages, project entry file and locator store references, etc for the project.
    ![project appyaml](../../img/create_project_appyaml.png)

    - **startUp**: The project entry file, if you want to change the project run entry file to another file, fill the file name without suffix in this field.